The amount of money borrowed on a loan.

 Qualifying.
 In order to qualify for a home equity line of credit, you must have available equity in your home.
 In other words, the amount you owe on your home must be less than the value of your home.
 Most lenders will allow you to borrow up to 85% of the value of your home minus the amount you owe.
 Your lender will also typically look at your Glossary Term: credit score and history, employment history, monthly income, and monthly debts, just like they did when you first got your mortgage.

 The index.
 A financial indicator used by banks to set rates on many consumer loan products.
 Most banks use The Wall Street Journal Prime Rate.
+The rate on your home equity line of credit is calculated from both the index and the margin.

 The margin.
 The margin is the amount added to the index, such as The Wall Street Journal Prime Rate, to determine the interest rate for your home equity line of credit.
+The rate on your home equity line of credit is calculated from both the index and the margin.

 The limit.
 Your lender will calculate your line of credit limit.
 Here is an example of the calculation: